akhasoft/Yakhont/README.md

 to alternate classes implementation (e.g. add / modify callbacks in Activities and Fragments) without changing their source code.

-**Note:** the Google "Jack and Jill" technology is not supporting bytecode manipulation (at least, for the moment).
+**Note:** the Google "Jack and Jill" technology is not supporting bytecode manipulation.
+By the way, Jack is no longer supported too.

-6. Finally, don't forget to add to your _AndroidManifest.xml_ something like code snippet below:
+5. Finally, don't forget to add to your _AndroidManifest.xml_ something like code snippet below:

 ```
 <application ...>